ansible-community/ara/README.rst

 status of the task.

-With ARA, you're able to easily drill down from the summary view for the results you're interested in whether you're interested in a particular host or if you only want to see the failed tasks.
+With ARA, you're able to easily drill down from the summary view for the results you're interested in, whether it's a particular host or a specific task.

-Beyond browsing a single ansible-playbook run, ARA supports recording and viewing multiple runs recorded in the same database.
+Beyond browsing a single ansible-playbook run, ARA supports recording and viewing multiple runs in the same database.

 This allows you to, for example, recognize patterns (ex: this particular host is always failing this particular task) since you have access to data from